npm package discovery and stats viewer.

 useTopic will cache the last message data received from the broker and update the component state under the hood.
 This concept is inspired by the SWR library.

 Multiple useTopic hook with same topic will share the same message data cache.
-This means you can call useTopic accross different components and they all will behave the same.
+This means you can call useTopic accross different components and they will retrieve the same message data from cache if it exists.

 📚 API Refference